-From a 2022 FiFa accredited test shown below the error is indeed a few mm in the 'ball slider test' (see below).
+From a 2022 FiFa accredited test shown below the error is indeed a few mm in the ball slider test (see below).

 The FiFa test manual point out the use of a 2000 fps camera (fps = frames per second).
 Where the camera is placed on the goal line a few meters away from the ball.
 Also 1.5mm per pixel resolution for the recorded area is required.
 These 2 requirements are not met in the real world stadium setup.
+At such close camera range, the setup provide very accurate results, like mm accuracy.
 This can be considered misleading to continue to claim the GLT camera technology as implemented in the stadium is also mm accurate.

-As per above FiFa measurement: 1.5mm/pixel leads to 5mm of error.
-Expect 80mm or error with 24mm/pixel for field deployments.
-Plus additional errors because of a low sample rate for high speed objects and some other factors.
+Mainly because the position error increases with camera distance, sample rate and some other factors.
 Cameras placed at a distance can zoom onto the goal using a lens.
 Zooming causes the light intensity for the camera sensor to drop significantly.
 High speed cameras have a short exposure time.
 Requiring extra light, which is not available when zoomed in.
 The stadium floodlights do not create an extra high light intensity around the goal area.
-Considering the extreme light intensity required for high speed (1000+ fps) at 70meter distance this would appear awkward in the stadium.
+Considering the extreme light intensity required for high speed (1000+ fps) at 70meter distance this would appear akward in the stadium.
 Visitors would also need eye protection.
 In practice one can not use high speed cameras at a 50 meter distance in an outdoor stadium at dusk.
-The same Teledyne 40 tot 60 fps 2k Sony sensor cameras are used both the Sony Hawkeye and ChyronHego Tracab systems.
+Therefore 40 tot 60 fps 2k Teledyne Sony sensor cameras are used in the Sony Hawkeye and ChyronHego Tracab systems.
 Improvements in light sensitivity from the used Sony sensors go by a few percent per year.
 No 'revolution' is expected any time soon in this field.

-A comprehensive list of 4 'field' errors for camera tracking systems:
+A comprehensive list of field errors for camera tracking systems: